blahpr/GameHexPaste/README.md

 # GameHexPaste - For Windows
 * Latest exe Build (https://github.com/BLAHPR/GameHexPaste/releases/latest)
-### Designed for Adding and Subtracting Pointer Addresses Found Using Cheat Engine.
+### Designed for Adding and Subtracting Hex Pointer Addresses Found Using Cheat Engine.
 ### I Made This to Make it Easier to Find the Other Addresses for X, Y, and Z, When Using Cheat Engine.
 # *Usage: !
 Copy n Paste Only !*
 1. &nbsp; 1st Pick None (Start), Copy n Paste HEX or DEC.